vltanh/vltanh/README.md

-- 👋 Hi, I’m @vltanh
+👋 Hi, I’m @vltanh

-- 👀 I’m interested in the theoretical foundation of machine learning
+👀 I’m interested in all things math-related

+🔗 Please check out my blog (mainly in Vietnamese): [http://vltanh.github.io/](vltanh.github.io)

-- 📫 Shoot me an email at vltanh@illinois.edu if you want to talk!
+📫 Shoot me an email at vltanh@illinois.edu if you want to talk!

 <!---
 vltanh/vltanh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.